dannguyen/journalism-syllabi/README.md

         <h5>Introduction to Data Visualization » 2019; Fall <br>
             <a href="https://paldhous.github.io/ucb/2019/dataviz/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is a course in finding and telling visual stories from data.
+        This is a course in finding and telling visual stories from data.
 We will cover fundamental principles of data analysis and visual presentation, chart types and when to use them, and how to acquire, process and “interview” data.
-We will make interactive and static charts and maps using free software...</em></p>
+We will make interactive and static charts and maps using free software
+        </small></p>

         <p>Instructors: Peter Aldhous</p>
     </td>
     <td>
-        University of California at Berkeley
+        <small>University of California at Berkeley</small>
     </td>
   </tr>